 The ‘Field Access’ drop-down determines the level of access for the ‘Field Management’ tabs - Users can be ‘Admins’, ‘Members’, or ‘Followers’.
 Any users that have ‘Admin’ Field Permissions are able to invite users to a company and adjust a user’s Field and PM access level:

 Outside of ‘Field Access’, Project Admins have the option to adjust the ‘PM Access’ level of users.
-A user’s PM access level will determine how they can interact with RFIs and Submittals.
+A user’s PM access level will determine how they can interact with RFIs, Submittals, and Change Orders.
 All users will be automatically added as Managers when invited to the project, but this can be changed to make the user a Contributor.
 To adjust the ‘PM Access’ level of a user, choose the drop-down menu under the ‘PM Access’ column:

 Note: At present, in regard to Submittals, there is no distinction between Managers and Contributors.
 All users in the Submittal assignee’s company can take action on the submittal in its current state.
 There are 3 groups of users that have different views, actions, and edit permissions depending on the Submittal ‘Status’: